You are currently viewing 3rd edition of the Smart Working Handbook out now

 The Smart Working Handbook has not only been influential in the UK but has been downloaded by people from around the world.

-The new edition of the Smart Working Handbook will be launched at the Herman Miller London Showroom on December 5th.
-Workplace change specialist Andy Lake will introduce the themes of the Handbook, which offers a practical route to achieving benefits across the Triple Bottom Line and a pathway to achieving ‘Smart Working Maturity’.
-The new edition addresses the post-pandemic situation, and also outlines paths to smarter working practices for the too-often forgotten legions of hands-on and site-specific workers.
+The new edition of the Smart Working Handbook was launched at the Herman Miller London Showroom on December 5th.
+Author and workplace change specialist Andy Lake introduced the themes of the Handbook, which offers a practical route to achieving benefits across the Triple Bottom Line and a pathway to achieving ‘Smart Working Maturity’.

 Andy has been researching and advising in the field of Flexible and Smart Working for nearly 30 years.
 His publications include Smart Flexibility (2013), It’s Work But Not As We Know It (2014) and his forthcoming book Beyond Hybrid Working (Routledge, 2024).
 Previous editions of the Smart Working Handbook have helped to steer the transformation programmes of many organisations across sectors.
-It also substantially underpins British Standards PAS 3000 (2015): Smart Working Code of Practice, for which Andy was the technical author
+It also substantially underpins British Standards PAS 3000 (2015): Smart Working Code of Practice, for which Andy was the technical author.

 Leave a Reply